TritonDataCenter/java-manta/README.md

 * `http.signature.native.rsa` (**MANTA_NO_NATIVE_SIGS**)
 When set to true, this disables the use of native code libraries for cryptography.
 * `manta.tcp_socket_timeout` (**MANTA_TCP_SOCKET_TIMEOUT**)
 Time in milliseconds to wait for TCP socket's blocking operations - zero means wait forever.
+* `manta.verify_uploads` (**MANTA_VERIFY_UPLOADS**)
+When set to true, the client calculates a MD5 checksum of the file being uploaded to Manta and then checks it against the result returned by Manta.
+* `manta.upload_buffer_size` (**MANTA_UPLOAD_BUFFER_SIZE**)
+The initial amount of bytes to attempt to load into memory when uploading a stream.
+If the entirety of the stream fits within the number of bytes of this value, then the contents of the buffer are directly uploaded to Manta in a retryable form.

 Below is an example of using all of the defaults and only setting the `manta.user` and `manta.key_id`.